CuberL/chrome-extension-notion-excalidraw-helper/README.md

 ### Unpacked extension

-The unpacked extension has been built in the repo.
-You can directly open the Chrome extension settings page, turn on developer mode, click Load unpacked, and select the build directory in this repo.
+The precompiled unpacked extension can be downloaded from releases.
+You can directly open the Chrome extension settings page, turn on developer mode, click Load unpacked, and select the build directory to install it.

 ![Alt text](doc/image.png)